 Public health officials or a healthcare provider may recommend routine testing for individuals with a high risk of exposure or severe illness.
 When or if you do get tested, you should consider taking measures to self-quarantine until you know your results.

 RT-PCR tests are diagnostic tests—they measure the presence or absence of RNA from SARS-CoV-2—which helps identify an active COVID-19 infection in your body.

 Rapid antigen tests, similar to PCR tests, identify an active infection with SARS-CoV-2.
 They do this by detecting the presence of virus-specific proteins, called antigens.
 Antigen tests are less sensitive than PCR testing and there is an increased possibility of false-negative results.

 An antibody test is nondiagnostic, which means it does not indicate if a person is currently infected.
 Antibody tests detect the presence of antibodies in your system that have been produced in response to SARS-CoV-2.
 It can take one to three weeks to develop antibodies to SARS-CoV-2 which is why it is not recommended for diagnosing COVID-19, but may help you learn if you’ve been previously infected.

-Other at-home test kits for COVID-19 can be either swab or saliva tests.
+At-home test kits for COVID-19 can be either swab or saliva tests.
 While saliva tests may sound more favorable, they can take longer to complete, and you can’t eat or drink for 30 minutes beforehand.
 If having to salivate enough to spit into a tube for several minutes doesn’t sound appealing, one of the swab options may be a better method for you.